sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 When the metric is expanded, a list of boot/resume sub-phases is presented.

-**Note**
+> [!NOTE]
-Durations of the sub-phases do not necessarily equal the overall duration.
+> Durations of the sub-phases do not necessarily equal the overall duration.

 **Typical Influencing Factors**